ULAA Program Design

 During this phase there will be informal learning sessions where participants can gain powerful insights from one another through group coaching and peer learning opportunities.
 You'll also have access to optional webinars and resources that you can access when your schedule allows.

 In Phase 4, you'll join the ULAA Community of Practice.
-It is an opportunity to connect with other ULAA alumni leaders and innovators to build capacity for the next evolution of work in Minnesota communities.
+It will begin with the commencement from your cohort year and introduce you to other ULAA alumni leaders and innovators to build capacity for the next evolution of work in Minnesota communities.
 In the spring of each year, a ULAA alumni retreat will allow you to continue to build your competence, confidence and connections through workshops and networking opportunities.

 You will have the opportunity to participate in an international study tour as well.
 Cultural competency has been named one of the most crucial skills for leaders of today.
 Travel with fellow participants as you gain valuable experiences and practice your leadership skills in a global context.